 Decluttering your home is a perfect opportunity for teaching your kids about the importance of donating.
 Have your kids bring everything they don’t want anymore into the garage or place you’re putting your items to be donated.

 Let your kids understand that when they donate their toys, they are helping out other less fortunate children.
-Here’s where to donate furniture.
+Here’s where to donate furniture, and here are charities that offer free donation pick up.

 If you haven’t decided on a location to move, do a bit of research on these places before deciding where to move.
 If you already have a location, knowing where these places are will help you when you’re already moved in.